madthanu/alc-workloads/git/notes.md

 Git has a configuration option called 'core.fsyncobjectfiles'.
 This option is switched off by default.
 Without this option, Git mostly does not perform any syncing operation; in the workload considered, git never syncs without this option.
 For finding bugs, the workload was run with this option switched on.

+Aside: In Git, there is a problem in separating durability and consistency.
+The usual definition of consistency, as with other applications, would be that previous commits are retrievable, even if the last few commits are not.
+However, consider the situation where the user commits to git, then rewrites actual code files; if the last commit was not 'durable', the repository might be left in a state where the code files are updated, but the last commit is lost silently.

 The emails listed next (from the Git mailing list) provide information on developer assumptions and opinions about system crash recovery in Git.
 The description of 'core.fsyncobjectfiles' in the manpage of 'git-config' also provides information.

 * http://marc.info/?l=git&m=124839484917965&w=2